mattiaspaul/deedsBCV/README.md

 ```bash
 make
 ```
 The code requires a Unix-based system (Linux, OS X or Ubuntu-Bash in Win10), a g++ compiler and an installed zlib library.
 Optional but recommend are OpenMP support and SSE4.2 and AVX2 flags.
-In case you're CPU does have SIMD extensions try
+In case your CPU does have SIMD extensions try
 ```bash
 make SLOW=1
 ```